LishaGhosh2005/my-projects/README.md

 ## 📂 Files in This Repo

 - `app.py` – main Streamlit app
-- `requirements.txt` – required libraries to run the app
+- `requirements.py` – required libraries to run the app
-- `README.md` – this file 😄
+- `README.py` – this file 😄

 ## 🚀 How to Run This App Locally